“You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace.”

-“Grace” is not salvation in itself, but it is God’s way for us to engage salvation.
-Paul does not speak of someone losing their salvation in this verse but of the method by which one engages in a relationship with God.
+“Grace” is not salvation in itself but God’s way for us to engage salvation.
+Paul does not speak of someone losing their salvation in this verse but of the method by which one participates in a relationship or fellowship with God.

 When we move into legalism, we fall from the grace principle and sever ourselves from the benefits that flow from Christ daily.

-Whether in salvation or sanctification, living by legal prescriptions preempt us from Christ.
+Whether in salvation or sanctification, living by legal prescriptions preempts us from Christ and His work.
 Legal routes for relating to God are mutually exclusive from grace.
 They are in direct antagonism to grace.
 We renounce grace when we adopt legalism.
 When we wholly rest on God’s grace, we embrace Christ.

 Either Christ is everything, or He is nothing; there is no in-between position.
 There is no limited faith or divided allegiance to Him.
-The man justified by grace is a Christian, but the man who trusts justification by merit is not.
-The man who seeks sanctification by law is not right with God, but the man who seeks fellowship with God by faith operates according to the grace principle.
+The person justified by grace is a Christian, but the person who trusts justification by merit is not.
+The individual who seeks sanctification by law is not right with God, but the one who seeks fellowship with God by faith operates according to the grace principle.
 We cannot receive anything from Christ except by grace.
 Our spiritual life operates by grace alone.
 Grace finds a huge victory when we are most powerless.
 We cannot receive spiritual benefits from Christ apart from humble acceptance of what He did on our behalf (2 Corinthians 12:9,10).